-This shop has been compensated by Collective Bias, Inc. and its advertiser.
+This shop featuring Cherry Lemonade Jam has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #ScrubCloth #CollectiveBias

 It’s canning season here on the Farm and you know what that means.
 It means my kitchen is in an uproar and I’m looking for anything that means easy cleaning!
 Right now I’m knee deep in cherries so I am making sticky messes all over the place.
 I love cherry season and I am very fortunate – my neighbor has an orchard and she lets me pick cherries to my heart’s content for cooking, baking, freezing and for jam.

 I visited her orchard earlier this week and the trees were chock full of beautiful bing cherries (she has pie cherries too but I will go back for them later.)
-I spent about an hour picking and ended up with 16 1/2 pounds of delicious fruits.
+After an hour of picking I ended up with 16 1/2 pounds of delicious fruits.
 It took me longer to pit them after I got them back to the house!

 I actually find it relaxing to sit and pit the cherries, truth be told, but it does make a bit of a sticky mess.
 That is why I was glad to learn of the new Scotch-Brite® Scrubbing Dish Cloth.
 It’s really cool; on one side it’s a premium weave cloth, on the other side are spiffy scrubbers to help with those stubborn bits that always seem to get the better of me.
 You know the kind I mean, I always end up reaching for a butter knife if my fingernail can’t loosen them.
 Now with the new Scotch-Brite Scrubbing Dish Cloth I have everything I need in one cloth.